Syllabus

 Formatting Errors

 Make sure that your submitted assignments do not have any formatting errors!
-Written assignments must be submitted in PDF format (unless otherwise specified) and code assignments must not have any syntax errors.
-We will assign a penalty for every line of code we must edit to make your code run, and this penalty will grow larger as the semester continues.
-Please submit your code at least one time before the deadline and check the autograder's feedback to ensure that everything works.
+Written assignments must be submitted in PDF format (unless otherwise specified) and code assignments must be submitted in .py format and must not have any syntax errors.
+If we must make changes to your submission to render it gradeable, a formatting penalty will be applied to your submission.

 Minimum Grades